-Evidence of a bustling Roman metropolis—as Verona was in the first century BC—are found throughout this city’s streets, amphitheaters, doorways, bridges and ancient city walls.
-Verona’s most famous monument, the Arena—so well preserved, it is used today for unforgettable opera and theatre performances—is the third-largest amphitheater in the world.
-In the 13th century, when medieval Verona was dominated by the powerful and liberal Scaligeri family, the city became an even richer hub of trade and commerce, as well as a center of culture and art modeled after Venice.
-During your independent stay, you might visit the purported houses of Juliet and her famed, fictional suitor, Romeo.
+Verona boasts robust evidence of the bustling Roman metropolis it was in the first century B.C.
+Its streets, amphitheaters, doorways, bridges, and city walls harken back to days of Empire.
+Verona’s most famous monument, the Arena—so well preserved, it is used today for unforgettable opera and theater performances—is the third-largest amphitheater in the world.
+In the 13th century, when medieval Verona was dominated by the powerful and liberal Scaligeri family, the city became an even richer hub of trade and commerce, and grew into a center of culture and art modeled after Venice.
+During your independent stay, you might visit the purported houses of Juliet and her famed fictional suitor, Romeo.
 Their sad story made famous by William Shakespeare was set here.
 Explore the Palace of Reason, the lively medieval squares of Piazza Brà and Piazza delle Erbe, or the fine art gallery housed in the Castelvecchio fortress.
-You’ll find Verona to be easy to stroll and enjoy for its large, quiet pedestrian areas and streets, the quiet flow of the river Adige and an attractive and fashionable population.
-You’re sure to rub elbows with these friendly Veronese as they linger in a lively café sipping a "Spritz"!
+You’ll find Verona easy and pleasant to explore by foot, with its large, quiet pedestrian zones, the quiet flow of the River Adige, and fashionable population.
+You’re sure to rub elbows with these friendly Veronese as you linger in a lively café sipping a “Spritz”!

 Available only with the Air Inclusive package.

-DAY 1: Depart U.S. / Fly overnight to Verona
+DAY 1: Depart from home / Fly overnight to Verona

-Depart the U.S. for Italy.
+Depart from home for Italy.
 The particulars of your arrival overseas are detailed with your flight itinerary.

-You arrive at the airport in Verona, Italy, where a VBT representative meets you and helps you transfer (approximately 30 minutes) to your centrally located hotel in Verona.
-Later today at 4:00 pm at the hotel, our local expert will be available to answer your questions, assist you with your plans and offer an orientation city tour.
-The rest of the day is free to discover and dine on your own using your VBT City Information included in your Final Travel Booklet as a guide.
+You arrive at the airport in Verona, Italy, where a VBT representative will meet you and help you transfer (approximately 30 minutes) to your centrally located hotel.
+Later today at the hotel, our local expert will be available to answer your questions, assist you with your plans, and offer a city orientation tour.
+The rest of the day is free to discover and dine on your own, using the VBT City Information as a guide.

-If you are going to be delayed meeting our transfer representative for more than 15 minutes due to delayed or lost luggage, please have airport staff page our driver with your last name so they may be notified of your delay.
-You may also contact our One Call travel assistance to advise of your delay and they will contact our transfer service.
-Our drivers are only able to wait for up to 45 minutes from the time your flight lands after which you would be responsible for your own transfer.
+If you are going to be delayed meeting our transfer for more than 15 minutes due to delayed or lost luggage, please let our driver know by calling or sending a text message to +39 393 64 64 393.
+You may also contact our One Call travel assistance to advise of your delay, and they will contact our transfer service.
+Our drivers are able to wait for only up to 45 minutes from the time your flight lands, after which you will be responsible for your own transfer.

 Verona is a pedestrian-friendly city.
-Easy strolling allows you to enjoy the city's large, quiet, pedestrian-only streets and plazas, the gentle flow of the river Adige and the city's attractive and fashionable population.
+Easy strolling allows you to enjoy the city’s wide, quiet, pedestrian-only streets and plazas, the gentle flow of the River Adige, and the city’s fashionable population.
 The entire city has been designated a UNESCO World Heritage Site, making it a favorite for history buffs and shoppers alike.
-Its most famous monument, the Arena—so well preserved, it is used today for unforgettable opera and theatre performances—is the third-largest amphitheater in the world.
-During your stay, you might visit the purported houses of Juliet and her famed, fictional suitor, Romeo.
+Its most famous monument, the Arena—so well preserved, it is still used for unforgettable opera and theater performances—is the third-largest amphitheater in the world.
+During your stay, you might visit the purported house of Juliet and her famed, fictional suitor, Romeo.
 Their sad story made famous by William Shakespeare was set here.
 Explore the Palace of Reason, the lively medieval squares of Piazza Brà and Piazza delle Erbe, or the fine art gallery housed in the Castelvecchio fortress.